csmig/stig-manager/docs/installation-and-setup/reverse-proxy.rst

-Proxy Configuration for Streaming and SSE Endpoints
+Proxy Configuration for Streaming, SSE and WebSocket Endpoints
 ############################################################

 .. important::

-   STIG Manager uses streaming responses and Server-Sent Events (SSE) for real-time operations.
+   STIG Manager uses streaming responses, Server-Sent Events (SSE), and WebSocket connections for real-time operations.
 These require specific proxy configuration to function properly.

 Proxy Requirements
 --------------------------------------------------------------

-For proper operation of streaming and SSE endpoints, your proxy must:
+For proper operation of streaming, SSE, and WebSocket endpoints, your proxy must:

 1. **Disable response buffering** for streaming endpoints
 2. **Pass through streaming headers** without modification
-3. **Maintain persistent connections** for SSE endpoints
+3. **Maintain persistent connections** for SSE and WebSocket endpoints
+4. **Support HTTP connection upgrade** for WebSocket endpoints

 The application automatically sets the ``x-accel-buffering: no`` header which nginx honors by default to disable buffering.
 Other proxies may require explicit configuration.